 The PHY Working Group is chartered to specify high-speed physical layer designs to support multiple application requirements.
 The first specification developed by the PHY WG was targeted primarily to support the requirements of camera and display applications.
 The resulting standard, D-PHY, is a low-power, differential signaling solution with a dedicated clock lane and one or more (scalable) data lanes.
-To support longer term requirements for more advanced applications, the PHY WG has released and continues to develop a higher speed, embedded clock design called M-PHY® that supports several industry specifications, developed by MIPI as well as other partner organizations.
+To support longer term requirements for more advanced applications, the PHY WG has released and continues to develop higher speed, low-power, embedded clock designs.
+M-PHY® uses differential signaling (on two wires) and supports several industry specifications developed by MIPI as well as other partner organizations.
+C-PHY provides camera and display applications with 3 phase encoding on a three-wire interface.

 Click here for more information on UniPort-M. — www.mipi.org/mphyunipro